cl21484952/gql-session-2021-05-13/companion/gql-session.md

 ### Graphql

-Will need to call multiple endpoint
+Will need just 1 endpoint

 ```typescript
 import axios from 'axios'